preactjs/rfcs/rfcs/0000-remove-replace-node.md

 ## Alternatives

+**TODO Mention alternative could be to fix remaining bugs with `replaceNode` but how that introduces more complexity and size we'd rather spend on other features (e.g. progressive hydration).**

 By default, using `render` without `replaceNode` will always append to the parent.
 This behavior can lead to extra wrapping divs.
 The former `replaceNode` becomes the parent of the Preact app which may also render a top-level `div`.